Formulate, develop, and commercialize your ideas with a suite of certificate programs designed for innovators.

 - The faculty director will assign you to a team, based largely on your rankings

 Idea generators own their ideas coming into the program and also have the first right of refusal to carry ideas forward beyond the program.
 Idea generators do not automatically become team leaders.
 The leadership role is rotated among team members for each project assignment.

 To help you and your team stay on track during the venture project, you’ll also participate in weekly individual and team assignments.
 In addition to team advising sessions with the faculty director, you and your team will receive guidance from mentors, investors, and industry experts.

 To help you learn how to successfully present your ideas, each team will participate in a daylong communications bootcamp.
 Midway through the program, teams will give an elevator pitch to a small panel and get feedback on their venture idea.

-At the culmination of the program, each team will give a fully developed virtual presentation to a panel of venture capitalists, angel investors, industry experts, or experienced entrepreneurs.
+At the culmination of the program, each team will give a fully developed presentation to a panel of venture capitalists, angel investors, industry experts, or experienced entrepreneurs.
 The goal of these presentations is to receive feedback from panelists, such as the viability of the venture idea business plan, for educational purposes.

-Stanford Ignite provides approximately 100 hours of virtual instruction, including class lectures, coaching sessions, advising sessions with the faculty director, and panels.
+Stanford Ignite provides approximately 100 hours of instruction, including class lectures, coaching sessions, advising sessions with the faculty director, and panels.
 In addition, the program requires approximately 100 to 150 additional hours of preparation for class sessions and teamwork on the venture projects.